oracle-livelabs/oml/oml-fun-on-adb/omlpy/omlpy.md

 ### About Oracle Machine Learning for Python(OML4Py)

-Oracle Machine Learning for Python (OML4Py) is a component of Oracle Autonomous AI Database (ADB), which includes Oracle Autonomous Data Warehouse (ADW), Oracle Autonomous Transaction Processing (ATP), and Oracle Autonomous JSON Database (AJD).
-OML4Py is also included with on-premise Oracle Database licenses and Base Database Service with separate installation.
+Oracle Machine Learning for Python (OML4Py) is a component of Oracle Autonomous AI Database (ADB), which includes Oracle Autonomous AI Lakehouse (ALK), Oracle Autonomous AI Transaction Processing (ATP), and Oracle Autonomous AI JSON Database (AJD).
+OML4Py is also included with on-premise Oracle AI Database licenses and Base Database Service with separate installation.
 Oracle Machine Learning empowers data scientists with Python by leveraging the database as a high-performance computing environment.
 Database tables and views are accessed through oml.DataFrame proxy objects with overloaded functionality that produces SQL, transparently behind the scenes.
 The in-database machine learning algorithms are exposed through a native Python API and produce the same first-class, in-database machine learning models as the OML4SQL API.
 By using OML Notebooks, you can use standard Python syntax and overloaded Python functions, use a natural Python API to load in-database machine learning algorithms, call user-defined Python functions in database-spawned and controlled Python engines, and leverage automated machine learning (AutoML).

 ### Objectives